MD2911/aem-guides-wknd-events/README.md

-# WKND Events SPA Editor Project Extension
+# WKND Events SPA Editor: Extended Examples

 This is the code companion for a tutorial that walks through the process of setting up an AEM project to leverage the Single Page App or SPA Editor feature.